lacanoid/datalink/docs/type.md

 Note that datalinks are internally represented as JSONB values, but should generally be considered as opaque values.

-You will normally want to store datalinks in tables:
+One will normally want to store datalinks in tables:

     mydb=> create table t ( link datalink );
     CREATE TABLE